I read Lord Davies’ report on women in the boardroom on the day it came out and listened to much of the coverage.

 At a recent women’s group meeting held by the Association of Chief Executives of Voluntary Organisations (ACEVO), The Fawcett Society’s head of fundraising and development put the number of women in CEO positions in the sector at 46 percent.
 The UK Civil Society Almanac shows that women make up 68 percent of the total workforce in the sector (as against 65 percent in the public sector and 34 percent in the private).
 I did a quick and dirty review of the CEOs and finance directors of the top 100 charities by income.
 While it can’t be quoted as 100 percent reliable, on the basis of the information I could find at least 24 percent of the CEOs and 18 percent of the FDs were women.
 If you dropped down to the top 350 I am sure that number would rise considerably.

 So, while far from equal, why do we have significantly more females in senior positions within the charity sector?
-What are we getting right – is it a better work/ life balance?
+What are we getting right?
+Is it a better work/life balance?
 Is it the perception of understanding and a values rather than profit-driven culture?
-Maybe it’s the support that women can get within the sector from peer groups like Groundbreakers and other sector-specific umbrella body support groups?
+Maybe it’s the support that women can get within the sector from peer groups such as Groundbreakers and other sector-specific umbrella body support groups.
 Equality and diversity are at the heart of what we do in the sector.
 For my organisation, we consider that supporting all finance professionals is key to the efficiency and effectiveness of the sector.
 For us that means that as the number of female finance professionals grows, we must be responsive to meeting their needs and, for our own part, we’re currently exploring the merit of a women’s special interest group.
 Perhaps the private sector should take a leaf from our book?

 So, can the charity sector itself encourage diversity elsewhere?
 I’ve been thinking a lot about investment policies of late and it strikes me that one way we could play a role in incentivising greater diversity is through our investment policies.
 I know the responsible investment adviser Eiris, for example, can support investment choices which, among other selection criteria, can take into account the diversity of a board of a company in which shares would be held.
 There does appear to be a wider trend towards this type of ‘responsible’ investing – increasingly organisations are signing up to the United Nations’ Principles for Responsible Investment, which aim to encourage the consideration of environmental, social and corporate governance issues.

 On balance, I agree with the contents of the report.
-I don’t want to be appointed purely because I am woman, but rather, because I am the best person for the job – as a man would be.
+I don’t want to be appointed purely because I am a woman, but rather, because I am the best person for the job.
 Those doing the appointing need to be supported and held to account in equal measure – supported both to understand a wider range of candidates (whose experiences may have been acquired in an entirely different manner to their own) and to better accommodate the needs of this wider pool and held to account by challenge and, if necessary, intervention.